-Beginning in 2012, schools that receive a School Grade of D (including D+ and D-) and high schools that have a graduation rate of 50%-60% in any given year that have not been identified as Priority, Focus, or Reward Schools will be identified as Targeted Intervention Schools and will be required to implement interventions and strategies consistent with the research-based Menu of Interventions and Supports for School Improvement (see Attachment 12).
-Beginning in 2012, LEAs will have 10 days to submit appeals to identification on the Targeted Intervention School List.
+Beginning in 2012, schools that receive a School Grade of D(including D+, D, or and D-) and high schools that have a graduation rate of 50%-60% in any given year that have not been identified as Priority, Focus, or Reward Schools will be identified as Targeted Intervention Schools and will be required to implement interventions and strategies consistent with the research-based Menu of Interventions and Supports for School Improvement (see Attachment 12).
+Beginning in 2012, LEAs will have 3010 days to submit corrections or appeals to identification on the Targeted Intervention School List, which will be closely connected to the 30 days to submit corrections or appeals for each data element in the state report card as defined in the administrative rules for the A-F School Grading System (See Attachment 19).

-LEAs with Title I schools that are Targeted Intervention Schools must provide assurances that a sufficient amount of Title I, Part A funding is used at that school site to implement interventions that are likely to produce significant student achievement or on district-wide turnaround initiatives that will impact Targeted Intervention Schools approved by the SEA.
+LEAs with Title I schools that are Targeted Intervention Schools must provide assurances that a sufficient amount of Title I, Part A funding is used at that school site to implement interventions that are likely to produce significant student achievements or on district-wide turnaround initiatives that will impact Targeted Intervention Schools approved by the SEA.
 The LEA may choose to set aside a percentage of the LEA's Title I, Part A allocation, not to exceed 10%, to serve these schools directly, or the LEA may choose to spend site allocations on these targeted interventions.
 When LEAs are making this decision, they should take into consideration the number of schools in the LEA that are identified as Priority Schools and Focus Schools as well as the number of schools in the LEA required to implement interventions because they are Targeted Intervention Schools.

 Targeted Intervention Schools must include in their school improvement plan the professional development and other required interventions that will be implemented in the school that are likely to improve student achievement.
-These schools are encouraged to use the OPT, Oklahoma's Nine Essential Elements, and Performance Indicators to create their plan, but they are not required to do so.
-For non-traditional schools, such as virtual schools, alternative schools, or schools that serve students in court-ordered placements, the SEA will work with the school to select or modify sections of the OPT Tool most appropriate for those settings.
+These schools are encouraged to use the WISE Online Planning ToolOPT, Oklahoma's Nine Essential Elements, and 90-Performance Indicators to create their plan, but they are not required to do so.
+For non-traditional schools, such as virtual schools, alternative schools, or schools that serve students in court-ordered placements, the SEA will work with the school to select or modify sections of the WISE OPT Tool most appropriate for those settings.
 These schools are highly encouraged to include in their plan data analysis processes consistent with the Oklahoma Data Review Model and state-provided professional development that targets the specific needs of the school, its educators, and its students.